 How To Make Crispy Chicken Thighs With Garlic Cream Sauce

-For this recipe, we decided to use boneless chicken thighs, but we wanted that crispy skin.
+We decided to use boneless chicken thighs for this recipe, but we wanted that crispy skin.
 This meant we had to debone the chicken thighs.

 Using your knife, work your way around the knuckle of the bone until the bone comes free.
 Turn the thigh over and remove any excess skin.